vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Kautiliya Arthadastra Nakgatrai stiprcchantar bālam artho'tiyartate Artho hyarthasya nakpatram kim karięyanti tārakāh.

 to the Sungod.: Professional astrologers) in:imang parts of India, admit to being descendants tof these Sakadvipi" -Brāhmagas and probably many of the eminent astronomers like.
-Aryabhata and Varahamihira who made great scientfic contributions to 'astronomy belonged to this race.
+Aryabhaṭa and Varahamihira who made great scientfic contributions to 'astronomy belonged to this race.
 The planetary Sungod is always shown with high boots on, as in the case of Central Asian kings (e.g., Kaniska)...

 It is a task for the historian to trace how the steps in which the importation of western astronomical knowledge took place for the Siddhāntas, which incorporate this knowledge and are all a few centuries later, and many of them bear no date. .